Th3Gavst3r/twitter-likes-archiver/README.md

 # twitter-archiver

-Downloads a Twitter user's liked tweets for local backup and storage.
+Downloads liked tweets for local backup and storage.

 ## Building